ARMmbed/time_series_database_doc/amazon.md

 ## Setup IAM Role

+Identity and Access Management (IAM) lets you set secure access for your various Amazon services.

 1. Go to the IAM service in the AWS console.
 1. Click "Roles".
 1. Click "Create new role".